grpc/grpc-java/README.md

 2. The [OkHttp-based](https://github.com/google/grpc-java/blob/master/okhttp)
    transport is a lightweight transport based on [OkHttp](http://square.github.io/okhttp/).
-It is mainly for use on Android and is for clinet only.
+It is mainly for use on Android and is for client only.
 3. The
    [inprocess](https://github.com/google/grpc-java/blob/master/core/src/main/java/io/grpc/transport/inprocess)
    transport is for when a server is in the same process as the client.
 It is